PGWelch/speedregions/docs-pandoc.md

 # SpeedRegions
-SpeedRegions is a work-in-progress utility library designed for use with [Graphhopper](https://github.com/graphhopper/graphhopper) which allows geographic regions with different speed profiles (e.g. city, country) to be defined.
+SpeedRegions is a work-in-progress utility library designed for use with [Graphhopper](https://github.com/graphhopper/graphhopper) which allows geographic regions with different speed profiles (e.g. a city or a country) to be defined.
-SpeedRegions uses several types of text files containing data in JSON format as its input.
+SpeedRegions uses several types of text files containing data in [JSON](https://en.wikipedia.org/wiki/JSON) format as its input.
 The most important text file type is an *UncompiledSpeedRules* file.
 Here's an example file:

 	{